Show All Answers

-In Person: Apply at the Finance Department, 760 Mattie Road, Pismo Beach.
+Apply in person: Apply at the Finance Office, 760 Mattie Road, Pismo Beach.

 The City requires 24-hours advance notice to establish service.
 The City does not conduct business on Saturdays, Sundays, or major holidays.
 All requests for service must be received by close of business on Thursday for service to be available for the weekend.
 [Additional Information]